Napanee station: History

 Napanee's station is now municipally owned and remains in active use.
 The train no longer stops at Ernestown, leaving a boarded-up but intact CN-owned station in a rural area at an inaccessible point on the CN mainline 500 m west of Camden East Road.
 The other seven stations from this original set are CN-owned and in varying condition.
 Trains no longer stop at St. Marys Junction, Brighton and Prescott.
 Kingston's historic outer station, in use until 1974, is now abandoned and in ruins.
 Belleville's original station is intact but largely vacant as a new facility was built adjacent in 2012.
 The original Port Hope (1856) and Georgetown (1858) stations remain in active service.

 With the exception of the removal of stone chimneys on the four corners, the exterior currently looks much as it did originally.
 The 1856 Napanee Station was provincially designated Feb 26, 1993 under Part 4 of the Ontario Heritage Act; Brighton Station obtained a similar designation in 2000.
-The other seven original stations are designated federally under the Heritage Railway Stations Protection Act, a status which does not apply to the municipally-owned Napanee station as the railway no longer directly owns the building.
+The other seven original stations are designated federally under the Heritage Railway Stations Protection Act, a status which does not apply to the municipally owned Napanee station as the railway no longer directly owns the building.

+Services

+Napanee station is only served by local trains on Via Rail's Toronto–Ottawa route.
+Most Toronto–Ottawa trains and all Toronto-Montreal trains pass through the station without stopping.

+As of October 2023 the station is served by one train per day toward Toronto, and two to three trains per day toward Ottawa.